Stock Exchange: Handling A Trading Loss

 It's not uncommon for small traders to have big dreams and take positions that are unusually large for the amounts of capital they're trading.
 Any trader can experience strings of losing trades merely by chance.
 When position sizes are too large, those strings of losers incur a risk of ruin.
 Once you're down 50%, it takes a doubling of remaining capital just to return to break even.

 I’ll comment further on this in the conclusion.
-Meanwhile, let’s see what the team members have to say for themselves.
+Meanwhile, let’s see what the team members have to say for themselves:

 J: Oscar, what about the weakness in biotech?